manix17/AI-Youtube-Summarizer/docs/HELP.md

 ### Quick Overview

-This extension uses powerful AI models (like Google's Gemini, OpenAI's GPT, and Anthropic's Claude) to read the transcript of a YouTube video and generate a high-quality, easy-to-read summary.
+This extension uses powerful AI models from **Google Gemini**, **OpenAI GPT**, and **Anthropic Claude** to read the transcript of a YouTube video and generate a high-quality, easy-to-read summary.
 This allows you to understand the key points of a video in a fraction of the time.
+You can choose your preferred AI provider and even create multiple profiles for different use cases.

 ### First-Time Setup (Crucial!)